BongoCS/ColobusBongoNews/README.md

 Still debating whether to add Horror or not.
-If we add it, we are afraid everyone will play horror, and wont play any new updates.
-More info soon.
+Also, if you want to comepete in a FREE BANANA COMPETITION, join the discord listed below, and ping Bongo in general saying you are interested. discord.gg/colobus